Welcome to another entry in our PEAK Threat Hunting Framework and we are taking our detective theme to the next level.

-In this post, we’ll look at M-ATH in detail.
+In this article, we’ll look at M-ATH in detail.
 This method uses algorithms to find leads for threat hunting, enabling more advanced and experimental hunts.
 These methods include machine learning approaches like clustering, classification, or anomaly detection.

-The PEAK threat hunting framework identifies three primary types of hunts: Hypothesis-Driven Hunts, Baseline Hunts, and Model-Assisted Threat Hunts (M-ATH).
 M-ATH is categorized separately because it can facilitate baselining or hypothesis-driven hunting.
 Defining the adversary activity you are looking for, as in Hypothesis-Driven Hunting, can help you select your analysis method.
 Alternatively, you can apply M-ATH methods as a means to better understand your data, like using clustering to profile differences in user groups.

 Output from M-ATH models can provide direct threat hunting leads, feed into an enrichment pipeline to support further investigation, or even contribute to your organization’s risk-model in a Risk-Based Alerting setup!